It's easier to bathe metal deities then stone deities. Generally,

 Small water pot with cover

-Bowl with tilaka powder mixed with lemon juice, (if polishing metal
+Bowl with tilaka powder mixed with lemon juice, (if polishing metal deities)

 Scented oil